Be Your Own Guru

 In coffee shops across the country, people are talking about the Trade War and commodity prices, yet no one is really talking about the same thing.
 Unlike other platforms or media articles, the questions asked on AFN are specific and have a definitive outcome.
 This allows everyone to forecast, share ideas, and learn without ambiguity.

-Instead of vague questions, AFN provides much-needed context.
+Instead of vague questions, the Ag Forecast Network tool (AFN) provides much-needed context.
 For example:

-The Ag Forecast Network (AFN) is a community designed to challenge each other on their skill to navigate agricultural uncertainties.
+AFN is a community designed to challenge and improve the skills of navigating agricultural uncertainties.
 AFN offers a decision framework that provides feedback: how does your forecast compare to the consensus, how has your forecast changed over time, how well did your forecast score?
-Click here to read the inspiration behind AFN.

-AFN members enjoy access to a unique forecast tool to help them analyze uncertainty.
-They also receive exclusive content, including a clearinghouse of curated resources that are specific to the questions at hand.
-Perhaps most importantly, the AFN community harnesses the power of the network to provide instant feedback so users can see how their expectations measure up, and how their forecasts have changed over time.
+AFN is a decision-tool available only to AEI Premium members.
+In addition to the AFN tool, members also have access to exclusive content; including a clearinghouse of curated resources that are specific to the questions at hand.
+Perhaps most importantly, AFN provides instant feedback so users can see how their expectations measure up, and how their forecasts have changed over time.

-The AFN platform is 100% user-funded.
+AEI Premium and the AFN tool are 100% user-funded.
 The data that AFN’s community sees and shares on the network is unbiased and secure.